improvisec/recursive-ir-tools-release/docs/source/ual_fetcher.rst

 UAL Fetcher
 ===========

-Unified Audit Log Fetcher (ual_fetcher) is a handy tool that allows retrieval of audit logs from a Microsoft 365 tenant.
-If you're working in DFIR space, one of the most common investigations you've likely done before is business email compromise incident in Azure/Microsoft 365.
+The Unified Audit Log Processor is a handy tool that allows retrieval of audit logs from a Microsoft 365 tenant.
+If you're working in DFIR space, one of the most common investigations you are likely carry out is business email compromise incident in Azure/Microsoft 365.

 The most common collection method is using a PowerShell cmdlet called "Search-UnifiedAuditLog".
 This presents a number of challenges namely: